CollinEMac/hms-dante/README.md

 Fire - Space or Mouse Button 1
 Interact with NPC's - E
 Advance Text - Space or Mouse Button 1
-[NEW!]
 Move mouse up or down rapidly to do a melee attack!